Truth is that most Navy SEALs are not trying to get jacked and ripped – it is a by product of their intense training.

 Tips on training to build your body for long haul endurance.

 Tip #1: Get a good pair of running shoes.
 Don’t use ones from last year that are all blown out.
+Running with worn out shoes is a recipe for injury.
 This will lead to stress fractures and put you on the bench.

 Tip #3: Schedule a long endurance event on the horizon like a Spartan Race or GoRuck Challenge.